jqnatividad/qsv/README.md

 Installation
 ------------
-Binaries for Windows, Linux and macOS are available [from Github](https://github.com/jqnatividad/qsv/releases/latest).
+Pre-built binaries for Windows, Linux and macOS are available [from GitHub](https://github.com/jqnatividad/qsv/releases/latest).

+There are two versions of qsv. `qsvlite` has all features disabled. `qsv` supports all enabled features, with the pre-built binaries enabling all features (see [Feature Flags](#feature_flags) for more info).

 Alternatively, you can compile from source by [installing Cargo](https://crates.io/install)